 - How to choose fishing line: catch the fish you want with mono, braided or fluoro on your reel

-The best set-line set-ups for ice fishing for walleye
+How to catch walleye: The best set line set-ups for ice fishing for walleye

 Set line set-ups, which are lines left for a period to fish themselves with a bite indicated by a flag device, can vary by region but at the end of the day, many walleyes get caught each winter with a simple split shot (a small weight that clips on the line) and a number four or six baitholder-style hook tipped with a live minnow or shiner.
 In some regions, however, there is big fish potential and these fish prefer much bigger baits like sucker minnows.
 For presenting sucker minnows that might be six inches or longer, nothing beats a simple tip-up.

-Walleyes are often notorious for being nomadic, showing up on a new location overnight.
-They’re certainly a challenging-yet-rewarding target that continues to infatuate so many anglers.
+Walleyes are often notorious for being nomadic, too, showing up on a new location overnight.
+They’re certainly a challenging-yet-rewarding target that continues to infatuate so many anglers, which is why learning how to catch walleye is such a great journey for any angler to go on.
 With these tips, we’re sure your next walleye session will be a success and you’ll see why so many flock to this species and their haunts every year.
 Take good care on the ice, as always, and tight lines!

 Midwesterner Jason Mitchell is the star of his own outdoors TV show and a leading expert when it comes to many styles of freshwater and ice fishing.
 He’s helped millions of people catch species such as crappie, walleye, perch, bass, trout, panfish and catfish through his information-packed programmes and articles.
 Needless to say, Jason is also an expert on fishing tackle, angling accessories and electronics.